• Skip to primary navigation

 salt and black pepper – The seasonings for this are pretty simple.
 Just salt and pepper.
 For a little kick, feel free to stir in a bit of Dijon mustard or cayenne pepper.

 chicken – You’ll need cooked chicken breast that has been cubed, chopped or shredded.
-This can be chicken breasts you cook yourself in the instant pot or slow cooker, canned chicken, or even a rotisserie chicken, one of the cheapest ways to buy chicken these days.
+This can be chicken breasts you cook yourself in the instant pot or slow cooker, canned chicken, skillet chicken tenderloins, or even a rotisserie chicken, one of the cheapest ways to buy chicken these days.
 You can also use leftover roast turkey from a holiday meal!

 celery – Chopped celery gives great crunch to this salad.
 If you like, you can also add finely chopped red onion.
 Remember, you can freeze leftover celery or use it in an Easy Vegetable Tray.

 dried cranberries – Craisins are delicious in this recipe, but you can also use raisins or chopped dried apricots.
-Use leftover cranberries in Oatmeal Craisin Cookies.
+Use leftover dried cranberries in Oatmeal Craisin Cookies.

 pecans – While we’ve used chopped pecans in this recipe, it’s easy for you to swap them out for another nut.
 For cranberry walnut chicken salad, use chopped walnuts.
 Other nuts you might use are almonds or cashews.